-Dr. Regan invented the automated pathogen detection system that LexaGene is currently developing.
-He comes to LexaGene from Bio-Rad Laboratories, where he managed a team of scientists developing tests for detecting pathogens, cancer, and neurological disorders using droplet digital PCR.
-Prior to Bio-Rad, Jack helped QuantaLife, a startup company, bring its product from concept to commercialization.
-He has also worked on automated sample preparation at Applied Biosystems/Life Technologies and did his post-doctoral training at Lawrence Livermore National Laboratory, where he developed automated instruments to detect respiratory pathogens and bio-threat agents.
+Dr. Regan is the inventor of the company’s automated pathogen detection analyzer, MiQLab™.
+Before founding LexaGene, he led a team of scientists at Bio-Rad Laboratories in developing tests for detecting pathogens, cancer, and neurological disorders using droplet digital PCR.
+Prior to Bio-Rad, Jack helped QuantaLife, a startup company, bring its product from concept to commercialization where it was subsequently acquired by Bio-Rad.
+He has also worked at Applied Biosystems/Life Technologies on automated sample preparation and did his post-doctoral training at Lawrence Livermore National Laboratory, where he developed automated instruments to detect respiratory pathogens and bio-threat agents for the US government’s BioWatch program.
 His doctoral training at the University of California San Francisco focused on influenza viral replication.

 Dr. Walsh has over 20 years experience interfacing between biology and bioinformatics.
 His experience with DNA sequence projects includes primer design, next-generation sequencing (NGS), cancer detection, microarrays, and pathway identification.
 Dr. Walsh most recently served as Head of Informatics at Bio-Rad's Digital Biology Center of Cambridge building a rapid-result next-generation sequencer; prior to that, he served as Senior Director of Informatics and IT to create drug hits from DNA encoded libraries.
 Dr. Walsh has been a post-doctoral fellow at Harvard Medical School with George Church and Brigham and Women's Hospital Department of Genetics.
 He has a Biochemistry degree from Brown University and a Ph.D. in Biology from MIT.